brentp/slivar/README.md

 extracts.

 `expr` can also be used, for example to annotate with population allele frequencies from a `gnotate` file without any sample filtering.
-See [the wiki](https://github.com/brentp/slivar/wiki/gnotate) for more detail.
+See [the wiki](https://github.com/brentp/slivar/wiki/gnotate) for more detail and [the gnotate](#gnotation-files) section for gnotation files that we distribute for `slivar`.

 #### trio